 The study of microplastics in water is one of the most researched fields.
 These particles occur in rivers, lakes, ground water and bottled water.
 Natural treatments of wastewater plants eliminate few plastic particles, and a great number still enter the natural waterways.
 Food systems are also affected.
 Microplastics in food have been detected in seafood, salt, honey, fruits, and vegetables.
 Marine animals often ingest plastic fragments, which then move up the food chain.
 Even crops can absorbs microplastics (1) from contaminated soil and irrigation water.
 This widespread presence makes exposure difficult to avoid.

-Microplastics get into the human organism in a number of ways.
+Microplastics (MP, <5 mm) and nanoplastics (NP, <1 µm) enter the human organism primarily through three routes.
 Each route raises different health concerns.

 Ingestion: Oral Intake Through Food and Drinks

-The most common ways of exposure are through eating and drinking.
-The favorite example is seafood, but plant-based foods are not spared.
+The most common ways of exposure are through eating and drinking, including botted water and tap water.
+The favorite food example is seafood, but plant-based foods are not spared.
+The more the food is processed and packaged individually in plastic, the more chances it has to contain microplastics.
 The issue of food packaging provides another exposure source, particularly to plastic containers heated.
 Once ingested, some particles pass through the body.
 Others may remain longer, especially smaller fragments.
-The studies indicate that such particles have the potential to damage tissues and interact with intestinal bacteria.
+Studies indicate that such particles have the potential to damage tissues and interact with intestinal bacteria.

 Inhalation: Respiratory Exposure Through Airborne Particles